Get a virtual phone number for your business in 5 mins or less

 You can use:

-• Auto-replies: Instantly respond to missed calls and texts with a short message letting contacts know you plan to get back to them soon.
+• Auto-replies.
+Instantly respond to missed calls and texts with a short message letting contacts know you plan to get back to them soon.

-• Scheduled messages: Queue up a message to go to your contact at a specific time so you’re not going back and forth over text outside business hours.
+• Scheduled messages.
+Queue up a message to go to your contact at a specific time so you’re not going back and forth over text outside business hours.

-• Snippets: If you’re tired of answering the same questions over and over, you can create text message templates of common responses for everyone on your team to use.
+• Snippets.
+If you’re tired of answering the same questions over and over, you can create text message templates of common responses for everyone on your team to use.

-OpenPhone virtual phone analytics
+Get virtual phone number: Quo analytics

 With Quo, you can track call handle times and unique conversations on a daily or weekly basis.
 You can also look at busy times during the week, so you know which days require more staff on the phone.